Testicular Cancer Diagnosis and Treatment

 For later-stage testicular cancer, treatment will consist of some combination of these.

 Stage 1 patients are almost always treated by removing the testicle through a surgical procedure (called an inguinal orchiectomy) in which an incision is made near the groin.
 (The procedure is not done through the scrotum.)
 Stage 1 patients are then put on a program of monitoring (called “surveillance”) that provides for regular checkups throughout the patient’s lifetime.

 Surveillance typically consists of:

-— First year – blood tests and chest X-rays each month; CT scans every three months
+- First Year — blood tests and visits every three months; about three CT scans

-— Second year – blood tests and chest X-rays every two months; CT scans every four months
+- Second Year — blood tests and visits every three months; about two CT scans